-- parts after Registration and Element Submission, so hard covers and / or large bindings are not advisable. - C2.11.8 Laptop for Design & Engineering judging A laptop with the CAD software used by the team and with all CAD parts and assembly data must be brought to the World Finals event.
-This will be needed during the Design & Engineering judging session so that the team can demonstrate their CAD work and better explain how they engineered their car design.
-Any team unable to bring a laptop to the World Finals with CAD files installed must contact F1 in Schools (world@f1inschools.com), at least one month prior to the event. - C2.11.9 'Team Partnerships' declaration Every team must complete the declaration template online as issued by F1 in Schools.
+- C2.11.9 Computer for Design & Engineering judging a computer with the CAD software used by the team and with all CAD parts and assembly data should be used during the virtual Design & Engineering judging session so that the team can demonstrate their CAD work and better explain how they engineered their car design. - C2.11.10 'Team Partnerships' declaration Every team must complete the declaration template online as issued by F1 in Schools.
 All partnerships and any outside assistance must be included.
 This document will be referenced by Judges so they can better understand team partnerships, ask questions, and therefore must be a full and accurate declaration.

-C2.12 Team registration at the event
+C2.12 Team registration